-We, and any future collaborators, are not permitted to commercialize, market, promote or sell any therapeutic product candidate in the United States without obtaining marketing approval from the FDA.
-We, and any future collaborators, must complete extensive preclinical development and clinical trials to demonstrate the safety and efficacy of our therapeutic product candidates in humans before we will be able to obtain these approvals.
+We, and any current or future collaborators, are not permitted to commercialize, market, promote or sell any therapeutic product candidate in the United States without obtaining marketing approval from the FDA.
+We, and any collaborators, must complete extensive preclinical development and clinical trials to demonstrate the safety and efficacy of our therapeutic product candidates in humans before we will be able to obtain these approvals.

 Clinical testing is expensive, is difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
 The clinical development of our therapeutic product candidates is susceptible to the risk of failure inherent at any stage of product development, including failure to demonstrate efficacy in a clinical trial or across a broad population of patients, the occurrence of adverse events that are severe or medically or commercially unacceptable, failure to comply with protocols or applicable regulatory requirements and determination by the FDA that a therapeutic product candidate may not continue development or is not approvable.
 The outcome of preclinical studies and early clinical trials may not predict the success of later clinical trials and interim results of a clinical trial do not necessarily predict final results.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety profiles, notwithstanding promising results in earlier trials.
-Despite the safety results reported from our preclinical studies for COM701, we do not know whether the clinical trials we or potential partners may conduct will demonstrate adequate efficacy and safety to result in the advancement of our clinical trials or regulatory approval to market of COM701, or any other of our product candidates when they reach the clinic, in any particular jurisdiction or jurisdictions.
-It is also possible that, even if one or more of our therapeutic product candidates has a beneficial effect, that effect will not be detected during clinical evaluation as a result of one or more of a variety of factors, including the size, duration, design, measurements, conduct or analysis of our clinical trials.
+Despite the safety results reported from our preclinical studies for COM701 and COM902 and from our ongoing Phase I study for COM701 so far, we do not know whether the clinical trials we or our partners may conduct will demonstrate adequate efficacy and safety to result in a dvancement of our clinical trials or regulatory approval to market of COM701 and/or COM902, or any other of our product candidates when they reach the clinic, in any particular jurisdiction or jurisdictions.
+It is also possible that, even if one or more of our therapeutic product candidates has a beneficial effect, will not be detected during clinical evaluation as a result of one or more of a variety of factors, including the size, duration, design, measurements, conduct or analysis of our clinical trials.

 Any inability to successfully complete preclinical and clinical development could result in additional costs to us, or any future collaborators, and impair our ability to generate revenues from product sales, regulatory and commercialization milestones and royalties.
-Moreover, if we, or any future collaborators, are required to conduct additional clinical trials or other testing of our product candidates beyond the trials and testing that we or they contemplate, if we, or they, are unable to successfully complete clinical trials of our product candidates or other testing, or the results of these trials or tests are unfavorable, uncertain or are only modestly favorable, or there are unacceptable safety concerns associated with our product candidates, we, or any future collaborators, may:
+Moreover, if we, or any collaborators, are required to conduct additional clinical trials or repeat clinical trials or other testing of our product candidates beyond the trials and testing that we or they contemplate, if we, or they, are unable to successfully complete clinical trials of our product candidates or other testing, or the results of these trials or tests are unfavorable, uncertain or are only modestly favorable, or there are unacceptable safety concerns associated with our product candidates, we, or any collaborators, may:

-· incur additional unplanned costs;

-- · be delayed in obtaining marketing approval for our product candidates; - · not obtain marketing approval at all; - · obtain approval for indications or patient populations that are not as broad as intended or desired; - · obtain approval with labeling that includes significant use or distribution restrictions or significant safety warnings, including boxed warnings; - · be subject to additional post-marketing testing or other requirements; or - · be required to remove the product from the market after obtaining marketing approval.
+- incur additional unplanned costs; - not obtain approval to proceed to next development phase; - be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or significant safety warnings, including boxed warnings; - be subject to additional post-marketing testing or other requirements; or - be required to remove the product from the market after obtaining marketing approval.